Selecting Good Recessed Downlights

 Features of a bad Can Light

 After 140 years of consistent improvements, why are we now back to high glare, poor quality lighting?
 One reason they are popular is that these compact style recessed luminaires are typically cheaper that their optically superior cousins.
-Another reason is simply a lack of knowledge of what makes for good lighting.
-If you are purchasing or specifying downlight products, avoid those that have a frosted flat style lens that is less than 3″ from the trim surface (for 6″ downlights), less than 2 1/2″ (for 4″ downlights), and less than 2″ (for 3″ downlights).
+If you are purchasing or specifying downlight products, avoid those that have a frosted flat style lens that is less than 3″ from the trim surface (for 6″ downlights), less than 2″ (for 4″ downlights), and less than 1.5″ (for 3″ downlights).
 In other words, you want the frosted lens to be recessed deeply.
 Unless it’s a shower, utility room or closet, don’t use any “recessed” fixture with a frosted lens that is flush with the ceiling or trim, as this will also significantly increase glare.

 All three of the above samples have frosted light emitting surfaces that are barely recessed, or not at all!
-Great for closets, horrible for living spaces.
 Their main attribute is GLARE !
+These type of luminaires are great for closets and utility spaces, but horrible for living spaces.